-- Grounded theory: Grounded theory relates to where researchers come to a stronger hypothesis through induction, all throughout the process of collecting data and forming connections.
-After an initial question to get started, researchers delve into information that is grouped into ideas or codes, which grow and develop into larger categories, as the research goes on.
-At the end of the research, the researcher may have a completely different hypothesis, based on evidence and inquiry, as well as the initial question.
+- Grounded theory: Grounded theory relates to where qualitative researchers come to a stronger hypothesis through induction, all throughout the process of collecting qualitative research data and forming connections.
+After an initial question to get started, qualitative researchers delve into information that is grouped into ideas or codes, which grow and develop into larger categories, as the qualitative research goes on.
+At the end of the qualitative research, the researcher may have a completely different hypothesis, based on evidence and inquiry, as well as the initial question.

 - Ethnographic research: Ethnographic research is where researchers embed themselves into the environment of the participant or group in order to understand the culture and context of activities and behaviour.
 This is dependent on the involvement of the researcher, and can be subject to researcher interpretation bias and participant observer bias.
 However, it remains a great way to allow researchers to experience a different ‘world’.

 - Phenomenological research: Researchers seek to understand the meaning of an event or behaviour phenomenon by describing and interpreting participant’s life experiences.
-This approach understands that people create their own structured reality (‘the social construction of reality’), based on their past experiences, so by viewing the way people intentionally live their lives, we’re able to see the experiential meaning behind why they live as they do.
+This qualitative research process understands that people create their own structured reality (‘the social construction of reality’), based on their past experiences.
+So, by viewing the way people intentionally live their lives, we’re able to see the experiential meaning behind why they live as they do.

 - Narrative research: Narrative research, or narrative inquiry, is where researchers examine the way stories are told by participants, and how they explain their experiences, as a way of explaining the meaning behind their life choices and events.
-This can come in the form of journals, conversational stories, autobiographies or letters, as a few examples.
+This qualitative research can arise from using journals, conversational stories, autobiographies or letters, as a few narrative research examples.
 The narrative is subjective to the participant, so we’re able to understand their views from what they’ve documented/spoken.

-Qualitative research methods can use structured research instruments like:
+Qualitative research methods can use structured research instruments for data collection, like: